wp-plugins/nextgen-facebook/readme.txt

 20. Screenshot 20 : An Example Twitter 'Product' Card from a WooCommerce Product Page

 == Changelog ==

+= Version 6.20rc1 =

+* Fixed a WooCommerce bug - that redefined the $post variable when applying 'the_content' filter - by saving and restoring the $post variable.
+* Added the WooCommerce query and shortcode classes when in admin interface to expand its shortcode for the Meta Tags Preview tab (Pro version).
+* Added ngfb-thumbnail/medium/large image sizes, with identical values to those of WordPress, to circumvent the `editor_max_image_size()` limits.
+* Moved much of the tooltip help text into lib/messages.php to facilitate future translations.
+* Removed the NGFB_OG_SIZE_NAME constant.

 = Version 6.19.0 =